sarahallali/Privatelink_privateendpoint/README.md

 In this demo you will learn and practice service endpoint, private link service and private endpoint.

 In this repository you will find two architecture a starting architecture that you practice on top of it the demo steps that you could read below.
-The second architecture named final architecture is a reference architecture that you could use to check if you implemented correctly all the demo steps.
+The second architecture named final architecture is a reference architecture that you could use to check if you implemented correctly all the demo steps. (please note that the bicep file was generated automatically from the ARM template by parsing it with visual studio code)

 In this demo steps you will practice to :